druce/Pizza/deploy.md

 # Deploy a Microservice to AWS Elastic Container Service: The Harder Way and the Easier Way

+A while back I made this [Pizza service ](http://www.streeteye.com/static/Pizza/#) weekend project and I thought I could just press a button in AWS and deploy it in the cloud.
+It turned out to be… more complicated.
+With the latest version of Docker it's getting easier.
+Here's the harder (old) way and the easier (new) way.
+Hopefully in the not too-distant future it will be as simple as saying `docker compose up` without much additional configurtion, or submitting a form pointing to your Docker container.

 ## The harder way

 Based on this AWS document: [Tutorial: Creating a Cluster with a Fargate Task Using the Amazon ECS CLI](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-cli-tutorial-fargate.html)